sanadriu/js-calendar/daily-log.md

 - Some bugs produced due to the event integration have been fixed.
 - Alberto will investigate how will work the reminder, Andrés will implement a close option for the aside-events panel, Gonzalo will improve the form design.

+### 13:00 - 15:00

+- Adrián has improved the design for the event-info modal.
+- Gonzalo has improved the design for the form modal.